 The South African Reserve Bank (SARB) will launch a commemorative circulation R5 coin in honour of its centenary Wednesday 30 June.
 The coin, which depicts the design of previously issued coins, will circulate alongside the existing coins, and its value will remain the same as the existing R5.
 The existing R5 coin in circulation will also remain legal tender and will continue to be issued.
 The central bank says that it will also launch a refreshed currency mobile app to create greater public awareness of South African banknotes and coin, as well as the role of the SARB.

-- The 1923 three pence (ticket) represents the currency issued during the period of the Union of South Africa.
+Some of the previously issued coins that appear in the new R5 include:- The 1923 three pence (ticket) represents the currency issued during the period of the Union of South Africa.

 - A 1961 R1 gold coin features the springbok, South Africa’s national animal.